How to Get Booked for Speaking Using Your Website

 If speaking is a real goal, it needs a real page — not a paragraph at the bottom of your about page or a line in your services list.
 A dedicated speaking page signals that you take it seriously, which in turn signals to bookers that they should too.

-At minimum, your speaking page should include:
+At a minimum, your speaking page should include:

 • Your speaker bio — written in third person and tailored to your speaking topics, not your client services.